Węgliniec–Lubań railway: Post World War II

 Near the end of World War II, the Red Army dismantled the overhead wires of the line, unelectrifying it.
 This was done under 'World War II reparation claims'.

 After World War II, the area came under Polish Administration.
 As a result, the line was taken over by Polish State Railways.
 Radogoszcz and Krucze Gniazdo (Rabenhorst) railway stations were both closed.

 In May 1971, Gierałtów railway station was opened on the line.
 On 30 May 1986, the line was re-electrified.

 On 9 December 2012 the line was closed to due to its extremely poor condition which resulted in longer travel times.
 During the closure, trains were on diversion via Zgorzelec.
 The line was re-opened on 15 December 2013.

 Train services

-The line is served by regional Lower Silesian Railways (KD) route D1, from Wrocław Główny via Legnica and Węgliniec.
+The line is served by regional Lower Silesian Railways route D1, from Wrocław Główny via Legnica and Węgliniec.